ABOUT THE NEST

 The Nest is a team of qualified professionals offering services for perinatal health and wellbeing.

 Katharine Milazzo, BSc (Hons), MSc, CPsychol

 I am a Chartered Counselling Psychologist and mother of 3 children.
 I have a special interest in pre- and post-natal mental health and well-being, My own experiences and hearing the experiences of others during their journey into parenthood have made me passionate about providing support for people during this time.

-My background is working for more than 10 years in the NHS in a variety of settings and with people with a range of needs, including children and families.
+My background includes working in various roles in the mental health services in the NHS, and my professional training was based in the NHS in a variety of settings and with people with a range of needs, including children and families.
 I have also worked with pregnant women and new mums individually and in groups outside the NHS in different organisations in Perth and Edinburgh.

 British Psychological Society (BPS)